 - evacuation due to insecurity - may result in the suspension of activities when goods have already been purchased and have to be returned to the supplier or used in other programmes;

 - closure of programmes or handover of emergency response phase;

 - product recalls (goods re-called by the manufacturer);

 - rejected goods returned to the vendor:

 - deliveries delayed and goods no longer useful to the programme,

 - damaged goods,

 - goods on warranty or going for repair;

 - back-trucking of packaging materials for re-use or disposal.

-In all instances listed above, there are cost implications that should be taken into consideration during the budgeting period.
+In all instances listed above, there are cost implications that should be taken into consideration during the budgeting and planning period.